Supsri/JPMorgan/README.md

 The services within the API are invoked/tested in the unit test project Stocks.API.Tests

-The API exposed will be consumed by a client in the real usage scenario
+The API exposed will be consumed by a client in the real usage scenario.